Joseph Koo: Early life

 Koo was born in Canton, China and migrated with his family to Hong Kong in 1948.

-Koo had two siblings: an older sister, Hong Kong singer and painter Koo Mei (顧媚) and a younger brother, Koo Kar-Tseung (顧嘉鏘).
+Koo had two siblings: an elder sister, Hong Kong singer and painter Koo Mei (顧媚) and a younger brother, Koo Kar-Tseung (顧嘉鏘).

 Koo began learning music at age 17 by taking piano lessons from a Filipino music teacher, who was already giving singing lessons to Koo's sister.

 Career

 Koo was sponsored by Sir Run Run Shaw to attend the Berklee College of Music in Boston in the early 1960s.
 Upon graduation he returned to Hong Kong and worked for both the Shaw Brothers and Golden Harvest movie studios, scoring, among others, the Bruce Lee films Fist of Fury and The Way of the Dragon in 1972.